flutter/website/platform-channels.md

 for Android with Java and iOS with Objective-C. For iOS with Swift, see [`/examples/platform_channel_swift/`](https://github.com/flutter/flutter/tree/master/examples/platform_channel_swift).

-*Note 2*: The example demonstrates how to write platform-specific code inside an app.
-Platform channels can also be used to develop [plugin packages](https://flutter.io/developing-packages/#plugin).
-Please see that page for details on which files to edit for a plugin package.

 ### Step 1: Create a new app project {#example-project}

 Start by creating a new app:

 * In a terminal run: `flutter create batterylevel`

-By default our template support writing Android code using Java, or iOS code using Objective-C. To use Kotlin or Swift, use the `-i` and/or `-a` flags:
+By default our template supports writing Android code using Java, or iOS code using Objective-C. To use Kotlin or Swift, use the `-i` and/or `-a` flags:

 * In a terminal run: `flutter create -i swift -a kotlin batterylevel`